Multiple Sclerosis (MS)

 View Patient Education

 Multiple sclerosis (MS) is characterized by disseminated patches of demyelination in the brain and spinal cord.
 Common symptoms include visual and oculomotor abnormalities, paresthesias, weakness, spasticity, urinary dysfunction, and mild cognitive symptoms.
 Typically, neurologic deficits are multiple, with remissions and exacerbations gradually producing disability.
-Diagnosis requires clinical or MRI evidence of ≥ 2 characteristic neurologic lesions that are separated in both time and space (location in the central nervous system).
-Treatment includes corticosteroids for acute exacerbations, immunomodulatory medications to prevent exacerbations, and supportive measures.
+Diagnosis requires clinical or MRI evidence of ≥ 2 characteristic lesions in the central nervous system that are separated in both time and space (location in the central nervous system).
+Treatment includes corticosteroids for acute exacerbations, disease-modifying therapies (DMTs) to prevent exacerbations, and supportive measures including rehabilitative care and symptom management.

 Multiple sclerosis is believed to involve an immunologic mechanism.
 One postulated cause is infection by a latent virus (possibly a human herpesvirus such as Epstein-Barr virus), which, when activated, triggers a secondary autoimmune response.